 Do not automatically upgrade superseded applications

 Configure an application deployment to not automatically upgrade any superseded version.
-Now when creating the deployment, on the Deployment Settings page of the Deploy Software Wizard, for either Available or Required install purpose, you can enable or disable the option to Automatically upgrade any superseded versions of this application.
+Now when creating the deployment, on the Deployment Settings page of the Deploy Software Wizard, for Available install purpose, you can enable or disable the option to Automatically upgrade any superseded versions of this application.
 For more information, see Specify deployment settings.

 Approve application requests for users per device

 Starting in this release, when a user requests an application that requires approval, the specific device name is now a part of the request.
 If the administrator approves the request, the user is only able to install the application on that device.
 The user must submit another request to install the application on another device.
 For more information, see Specify deployment settings.

 This is an optional feature.
 For more information, see Enable optional features from updates.